LuckyMachines/game-core/games/hexploration/README.md

 `(bool)shield`: Whether or not the player is equipped with a shield.

 `(bool)campsite`: Whether or not the player has a campsite in their inventory.

+`(string)leftHandItem`: The item equipped to the left hand or an empty string if none.

+`(string)rightHandItem`: The item equipped to the right hand or an empty string if none.

 #### currentHandInventory